Veterinary Behavior Specialty Appointments

 Follow-up Consultations: Priced by the hour and according to the pet’s needs

 Dr. Berger offers follow-up consults with her or her behavior technician.
 If a follow up is recommended, you and your pet return for an additional session to monitor progress, assess medication or begin treatment for other problems.

 From the four options below, download and complete the form that best matches your pet’s primary behavior problem.
 Return the form by hand, fax or email at least 48 hours before your appointment.

 American Veterinary Society of Animal Behavior warning:

-**** Pet owners are advised to use caution when seeking someone to train a pet or treat one's behavior problem.
-At present, there are no licensing or experience requirements to use the terms trainer, pet behavior counselor, or behaviorist.
-Many commonly used training techniques can actually worsen a problem and cause harm to a pet.
-We recommend speaking with your veterinarian and/or a board certified veterinary behaviorist to diagnose and treat behavior problems.
-For more information, please refer to the American Veterinary Society of Animal Behavior article (99.8 KB PDF) about selecting the appropriate behavior support for your pet.
+**** Pet owners should use caution when seeking someone to train a pet or treat a behavior problem.
+At present, there are no licensing or experience requirements to use the terms trainer, pet behavior counselor or behaviorist.
+Many commonly used training techniques can worsen a problem and cause harm to a pet.
+We recommend speaking with your veterinarian or a board-certified veterinary behaviorist to diagnose and treat behavior problems.
+For more information, please refer to “How to Hire a Dog Trainer,” published by the American College of Veterinary Behaviorists.
+(99.8 KB PDF).